ModernRonin/Blazor.Mvu/README.md

     new AutofacServiceProviderFactory(b => b.RegisterModule(new MyModule())));
 ```

-where `ClientModule` is an Autofac module.
+where `MyModule` is an Autofac module.
 In that module do your registrations as you normally would, but also add a line

 ```csharp
 builder.AddBlazorMvu(GetType().Assembly);